pengan1987/intro-to-demoscene/07-soundchip-chiptune.md

 In the final episode of the documentary Diggin' in the Carts, the impact of CDs on video games is introduced with the examples of Tekken and Alloy Gear, and the title of the episode, The End Of An Era, refers to the end of the era when video game music was limited by the performance of machines and the extensive use of sound chips.

 Due to the introduction of CD digital tracks, video game music began to be commonly produced using film and television soundtracks, and sound chips were abandoned by mainstream game software developers.
 It was clear that game developers and the musicians employed by them had no incentive to create a "scene" for a technology that had been phased out in the industry.
-In the 20 years or so since the game industry stopped using sound chips, the "underground community" represented by the demo scene has been a decisive force in the survival of chip music, which is the main reason why many of the core chip music players disagree that chip music is a derivative of video games.
-The next lesson in this series will tell you more about the story of how chip music went underground and grew in the demo scene.
+In the 20 years or so since the game industry stopped using sound chips, the "underground community" represented by the demoscene has been a decisive force in the survival of chip music, which is the main reason why many of the core chip music players disagree that chip music is a derivative of video games.
+The next lesson in this series will tell you more about the story of how chip music went underground and grew in the demoscene.